SpartianKing/Dreamcraft/README.md

 Version History
 ===============
+Dreamcraft's Installer 1.1 - Updated all 1.18.1/Forge 1.18.1/Paper 1.18.1/etc to the newest version avaliable.

 Pinecraft 3.1 - All applicable installers support 1.18.
 The Java version has been increased to 17, and the installer improved.
 Also addressed some changes in the Forge installer which broke compatibility with earlier versions of Pinecraft Installer.